You’ve been brought in as the founding member of the Customer Success team — congratulations!

 About the Author

 Brooke has spent the past 6 years delivering more value to customers.
-She was most recently an Account Manager at Intercom, a messaging platform that empowers businesses to have human conversations and create personalized experiences with users.
-Brooke enjoys exploring her new surroundings in Barcelona, practicing yoga, and blogging about Customer Success on Medium.
+She was most recently an Account Manager at Intercom, a messaging platform that empowers businesses to create personalized experiences with users.
+Brooke enjoys exploring Barcelona, practicing yoga, and blogging about Customer Success on Medium.